diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 end
 ```

 That's it for now.
-On the next post we'll create our first migration, the ```User```
+On the next post we'll be covering how to create our first database migration, the ```User```
-model and all the functionality regarding creating new user accounts.
+model and all the functionality for creating new user accounts.
 In the meanwhile you can
 check out the live demo and the final result source code:

 <div class="btn-wrapper">